 Even the act of PHYSICALLY feeling good whilst singing is connected to the body’s response to singing…

 “One of the most surprising findings of recent research is that singing in a group, for as little as one hour, could boost your immune system.
-One 2004 study which compared the impact of singing with the effects of listening to music, found that those who sang produced higher levels of immunoglobulin A, an antibody which acts as an important first line of defence for the immune system.”
+One 2004 study compared the impact of singing with the effects of listening to music.
+The study found that those who sang produced higher levels of immunoglobulin A. This is an antibody which acts as an important first line of defence for the immune system.”

-“Dr Fancourt, who has led several studies looking at singing and the effects on our immune system, has found that just single sessions of singing in a choir can lead to reductions in chronic inflammation.”
+“Dr Fancourt led several studies looking at singing and the effects on our immune system.
+They found that just single sessions of singing in a choir can lead to reductions in chronic inflammation.”

 Reduces depression and loneliness, even when singing by yourself